In Australia 25% of workers take time off each year for stress-related reasons.

 According to the World Health Organisation, mental health is “a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”

-This program is aimed at staff wanting to build awareness of mental health, well-being, suicide and domestic violence.
-Participants will be equipped with the skills to respond to others who are struggling in a way that is non-judgmental, respectful, empowering and enhances safety.
+This program is aimed at supervisors or staff wanting to build awareness of mental health, wellbeing, suicide and domestic violence.
+Participants will be equipped with the skills to respond to others who are struggling in a way that is non-judgemental and respectful.

 You will NOT be expected to be a counsellor.

-Please register via Staff Connect link given below no later than one week prior to the workshop.
+Please register via Staff Connect no later than one week prior to the workshop.

 If the date and location of the workshop advertised is not convenient for you, you can now express your interest through the expression of interest link for any of the programs.
 You will be added to the registration list and the workshop will be scheduled in the specific campus or month when we have sufficient numbers.